 Abstract.
-This paper focuses on the process of developing the Earth Girl Volcano game, and presents some of our best professional practices and lessons-learned during the inter-disciplinary development and production of interactive games of disaster preparedness and response.
-The survival of many communities during volcanic emergencies is tied to their volcanic preparedness knowledge.
-Unfortunately there is a gap between scientific terminology and the non-technical language used by the general population.
-For this reason it is necessary to develop and implement engaging outreach strategies that familiarize communities at risk with volcanic hazards, that show how a volcanic event unfolds and what to do in case of an emergency.
+This paper focuses on the process of developing the Earth Girl Volcano game, and presents some of our best professional practices and lessons learned.
+The paper shares our experience of weaving storytelling in the not-sostraightforward process of interdisciplinary collaboration between artists and scientists.
+Our practice-based research approach to games is centered around a diligent and rigorous game development method that is story-centric and that uses storytelling to communicate scientific concepts.
+Our development methodology is presented in detail without the usual focus on quantitative evaluations: games are not scientific projects but audiovisual interactive catalysts of engagement.
+The survival of many communities during volcanic emergencies is tied to their knowledge of volcanic preparedness.
+Unfortunately, there is a gap between scientific terminology and the non-technical language used by the general population.
+For this reason it is necessary to develop and implement engaging outreach strategies that familiarize communities at risk with volcanic hazards, that show how a volcanic event unfolds, and what to do in case of an emergency.
 Interactive games provide a perfect alternative to engage communities and to impact their resilience.
 The Earth Girl Volcano game is about making strategic decisions that minimize risk in communities exposed to volcanic hazards.
-Conveying the complexities of natural disaster preparedness to a general audience is a communication challenge in itself, because of the multi-layered, interrelated and technical nature of the information.
-We use interactive dramatizations of hazard scenarios for players to identify with the characters in the game and to empathize with communities impacted by volcanic hazards.
-We present our approach for characterizing the hazard scenarios in precise but nimble ways, and for designing engaging gameplay within the context of a casual strategy game.
-We seek to engage mainstream audiences and 25 familiarize them with volcanic evacuations and disaster risk management by providing a high degree of playability, using storytelling to create empathy, making creative use of staging and visuals, and using plain language.
-The combination of all these techniques yields a whole that is greater than the sum of its parts, a perfect storm that is able to create an emotional connection between players and the hazard scenarios in the game.
+Conveying the complexities of volcano disaster preparedness to a general audience is a communication challenge in itself because of the multi-layered, interrelated, and technical nature of the information.
+We use interactive dramatizations of hazard scenarios with people for players to identify with the characters in the game and to empathize with communities impacted by volcanic hazards.
+We present our approach for characterizing multiple hazard scenarios and dynamics in precise but nimble ways and for designing engaging gameplay within the context of a casual strategy game.
+We seek to engage mainstream audiences and familiarize them with volcanic evacuations and disaster risk management by providing a high degree of playability, using storytelling to create empathy, making creative use of staging and visuals, and using plain language.
+We believe that the combination of all these techniques yields a whole that is greater than the sum of its parts, a perfect storm that is able to create an emotional connection between players and the hazard scenarios presented in the game.